 - Glue sticks

-- Continue to display the collection of books you gathered in Lesson One.
+- Continue to display the collection of books you gathered for Lesson One.
 Students will want to revisit these resources as they prepare their artifact cases.

-- Decide upon the notable figure you will use to model the postcard script in Part I. Gather additional facts about this person if necessary.
+- Decide which notable figure you will use to model the postcard script in Part I. Gather additional facts about this person if necessary.